Modius22/genetic-algorithm-and-unity3d/README.md

 ##Resources:

-The basis for the implementation was the project of XXX.
+The basis for the implementation was the project of https://github.com/hobogalaxy/EvOLuTIoN.
 However, it was limited to Level2.

 ## src/